 If you are interested in teaching health and wellness-related workshops, for example, then hold an introduction to Mindfulness and follow this up with a more advanced mindfulness course and a life planning course, and so on.

 Likewise, if your focus as a trainer is on business courses through meetup.com, think about what individuals will want (as opposed to what an HR department will want).

 So, with courses such as Starting a Home Business, you can target individuals looking for training, rather than targetting corporate clients.
 You might follow that up with an SEO Foundation course and an Online marketing course.

 So think in terms of how you can get your students to follow you onto multiple courses through what we might call sequencing (meaning by providing related sequences of courses).

-Action: Spend some time to consider what your strategy is.
+Action: Spend some time considering what your strategy is.
 Are you really looking to have a handful of clients and to work in-house for them as a freelance external trainer?
 If so, see point 5 below.
 If you are happy to hold your own workshops, start a Meetup account and build a group and start planning your first training workshops.